 What: Canary Wharf is oddly lacking in good restaurants, but Royal China thankfully goes some way to filling the gap in the market.
-With outside seating and unobstructed views of the Thames it makes a lovely spot to enjoy an early evening meal in summer, or squirrel yourself away in winter to enjoy the comfortable seating and rich and comforting aromas coming from the kitchen.
-There’s a sophisticated Hong Kong menu that includes high-end ingredients like duck, lobster and lemon soul, but also includes all the classics like lemon or ginger and spring onion chicken.
+With outside seating and unobstructed views of the Thames, it makes a lovely spot to enjoy an early evening meal in summer, or squirrel yourself away in winter to enjoy the comfortable seating and rich and comforting aromas coming from the kitchen.
+There’s a sophisticated Hong Kong menu that includes high-end ingredients like duck, lobster and lemon sole, but also includes all the classics like lemon, or ginger and spring onion, chicken.

 Where: 30 Westferry Circus, E14 8RR

 Book now: Royal China

 What: Much like its Soho sister restaurant, this East London outpost of Yauatcha serves up meticulously thought-through Chinese dishes.
 Stand-outs for us include perfectly crafted dim sum with unexpected fillings like spicy Szechuan pork or venison, or the larger plates that range from steamed halibut with chilli and salted radish to pork ribs with truffle.
 Slick, contemporary interiors and well-rehearsed service ensure that by the time the sizable bill is delivered to your table you won’t feel like the whole experience was bad value.

 Where: Broadgate Circle, EC2M 2QS